achille1789/smart-console-nodejs/README.md

 # smart-console

 Simple JavaScript library that provides shorthand methods to manage console output with 0 dependencies.
 Customize your console output with different colors and format styles.
+Started to implement shorthands for Process Object.

 You can find the same library for the browser [here](https://github.com/achille1789/smart-console).